These homemade rosemary and thyme beef burgers are a real family favourite recipe. They're so simple to make and so much better than shop-bought ones.

 My husband always adds sliced pickled gherkins and burger sauce too.
 My son adds as many sauces as he can.
 He loves the combo of ketchup, barbecue sauce and HP sauce in his.
 And my daughter?
 Well she likes mustard in hers.

-What can you serve on the side with these thyme and rosemary burgers?
+What can you serve with these thyme and rosemary burgers?

 As well as lots of fresh salad leaves I love a few chips with my burger.
 If I can I'll make some spiced potato wedges or if I'm lazy we might just have oven chips.
 What do you like with your burger?